 Work within established policies and procedures, and also exhibit good judgement

-Ability to translate between technical and non-technical solutions in a business context
+Ability to translate between the technical and the non-technical, including explaining technical issues to less technical personnel, and framing technical solutions in a business context

 Ability to respectfully work through challenging situations with clients and colleagues